Wantagh, New York: Bus

 Bus service in Wantagh is provided by the n19 (Freeport LIRR–Sunrise Mall), as well as the n54 and n55 (Hempstead Transit Center–Sunrise Mall); these lines are operated by Nassau Inter-County Express (NICE).

 Road

-Merrick Road, the Seaford–Oyster Bay Expressway, Sunrise Highway, and the Wantagh State Parkway all traverse and have major intersections or exits/entrances within Wantagh.
+Merrick Road, the Seaford–Oyster Bay Expressway, Sunrise Highway, Wantagh Avenue, and the Wantagh State Parkway all traverse and have major intersections or exits/entrances within Wantagh.